Foundation Receives Grant to Improve Community’s Cardiovascular Health

 The Connections for Cardiovascular Health program awards grants of $150,000 and up to US-based non-profit organizations that are doing innovative work in the field of cardiovascular health.
 This year, the Foundation has awarded over $4.4 million in grants to 22 organizations.
 Since its inception, the Foundation has awarded nearly $11 million across the United States to help improve cardiovascular health.

-Allegiance Health is a $419 million, 480-bed community-owned health system in Jackson, Michigan.
-Allegiance complements traditional acute care services with mission-based services that complete the care continuum for all members of the community.
-Through its Health Improvement Organization, Allegiance is also a national leader in forming community partnerships that innovatively address wellness and prevention needs in the community.
+Henry Ford Allegiance Health is a $419 million, 475-bed health system in Jackson, Michigan.
+Henry Ford Allegiance complements traditional acute care services with mission-based services that complete the care continuum for all members of the community.
+Through its Health Improvement Organization, Henry Ford Allegiance is also a national leader in forming community partnerships that innovatively address wellness and prevention needs in the community.

 About the AstraZeneca HealthCare Foundation